dylanmestyanek/Lambda-School/README.md

 This is a large repository containing *every* project I worked on during my time at Lambda School.
 Each repository is nested as a submodule.

 **Please Note:** Submodules will link you to the most recent commit - *not* the master branch.
 If you would like to see the most relevant, and up-to-date version, please ensure to checkout the *'dylan-mestyanek'* branch if you are viewing a project that is not under the "Build Week" or "Labs 19 Group Project" category.
+Only Build Week projects have the most recent code on the master branch. :)

 **Structure:** Each week consists of a daily project, in addition to a weekly *"Sprint Challenge"* held every Friday morning.
 Every 4 week segment consists of *"Build Week"* or *"Project Week"*.
 These projects were built as a team with a group of other Lambda Students.